Sloeber/arduino-eclipse-plugin/readme.md

     Note that Sloeber itself is NOT included in the Sloeber SDK.

+## Install the maven PDE integration in your eclipse install.
+In the menu select help->install new software in the field work with enter: http://download.eclipse.org/releases/latest in the field below enter m2e select m2e - pde integration select next and finish the install

 ## Install the projects into the SDK via the EGit interface.

 > File → Import → Git → Projects from Git → Existing local repository